mr-rigden/seeds_of_infinity/README.md

 [Open on issue on the github repository](https://github.com/jrigden/Seeds_of_Infinity/issues)

-Or if you are familiar with python or using git:
+Or if you are familiar with python and git:

 ```
 1. Fork it!